LLNL/lbann/docs/layers/regularization_layers.rst

 Jimmy Lei Ba, Jamie Ryan Kiros, and Geoffrey E. Hinton.
 "Layer normalization." arXiv preprint arXiv:1607.06450 (2016).

-It is common to apply an affine operation after this layer, e.g. with the entry-wise scale/bias layer.
+It is common to apply an affine operation after this layer, which is possible to enable with the ``scale`` and ``bias`` arguments.

+By default, the entire data sample is normalized.
+The argument ``start_dim`` controls the normalized shape and dimensions by specifying a subset of tensor dimensions to normalize.
+For example, a value of -1 will normalize only the last tensor dimension.

 Arguments: